MRYingLEE/BackTesting-LowLaterncy/Readme.md

 ![1 Long Short](https://github.com/MRYingLEE/BackTesting-LowLaterncy/blob/master/1Name.png "1 Long Short")
 ![All sets](https://github.com/MRYingLEE/BackTesting-LowLaterncy/blob/master/Names.png "All sets")

+## In practice, can I use the result to start trading?

+1. Short may be not allowed by some trading platform.
+And margin cost has to be considered.
+2. There is no trading cost included.
+Trading costs not only include commissions, fees, and taxes, but also price spread and market impact.
+In the test, the best set by average trades PL is (6,27, 0.5%), whose average trades PL is only 1.17%%.
+If the total trading cost is 1%%, nearly all profit will be swallowed.

+3. Technical analysis believes the history repeats.
+But the history doesn’t repeat simply.
+The optimized set of parameters could change from time to time.
+Even when we change the test period, the results could change too.

+4. Also, when people find some certain rules to make profit, the trading will correct the market, especially when more and more people find the rules.
+The trading opportunity will fade away.

+4. We need to find robust strategy rules.
+The cross down/up strategy is too simple.
+More indicators, signals should be taken into consideration.
+Also, complicated signal capture method, such as machine learning, deep learning and reinforcement learning may help.

+So I suggest not to use the results into trading.
+Instead the results can be a base for the further research.

+## Is there any other trading idea how we can generate P&L by using moving average cross signal?
+By using moving average cross signal, we may try some new ideas:
+1. Regarding indicators
+a.
+We may use different time series.
+So far the time series are in time domain with an equal distance.
+In the book, Advances in financial machine learning / Marcos López de Prado, the author argued to use volume to make time series, in other words, time series with variable distance.
+b.
+We may use different moving average method, such as Cumulative moving average, Weighted moving average, Exponential moving average.
+Especially, volume data should play an important role.
+So VWAP (Volume Weighted Average Price) is a good candidate.
+c.
+Other technical analysis indicators could be used together too.
+d.
+Other macro indicators, such as interest rate, jobless rate, gold price, primary stock indices can be used together also.
+2. Regarding signals
+a.
+We may use volume as an additional signal factor.
+For example, when cross over, the volume should be bigger than before.
+b.
+We may use signal combinations.
+3. Regarding strategy
+a.
+We may use profit taking to protect our profit.
+b.
+We may put different size of orders for different signal levels.
+c.
+We may use trend checking to avoid directional mistake.

 # Why Low Latency in Python
 In serial mode, the code takes about 25 minutes to run on my home PC, which has a 12-core CPU and a GTX 1060 GPU.
 The efficiency is too slow to accept, so I have to use low latency method.